d4rkl04f/VisionWorkshop/2.faces/readme.md

 This pattern of shifts in contrast can be reduced to a numerical matrix (array).
 One way then to look for faces is to look at the pixels in an image and compare against this matrix to see if the pattern emerges.
 If it does, then there is a good chance we have detected a face.
 The assembly of this matrix is referred to as [Eigenfaces](https://en.wikipedia.org/wiki/Eigenface) in computer vision terms.
 The search for the matching matrix is called [Viola-Jones](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework), which is used more broadly for object detection in general.

 > Facial detection and facial recognition are two separate computer vision problems.
-At this point we will focus on detection (and alignment).
+At this point we will focus on facial detection.
 Once we have a grasp on machine learning applications we will move to focus on recognition.

 ## Tracking.JS